 After a few years, my wife and I moved to Denver, Colorado, where I earned my MA in Geography from the University of Denver.
 My wife and I think very fondly of our time in Denver because we absolutely love the scenery, the people, and the active lifestyle there.
 And we really miss the music scene as well!
-I am now enrolled in a Ph.D. program at the University of Delaware's Center for Energy and Environmental Policy (CEEP).
+I also spent some time in a Ph.D. program at the University of Delaware's Center for Energy and Environmental Policy (CEEP).
 In my time at CEEP, I have engaged in a number of research projects, including analyzing a sustainable energy future for South Korea, a policy report on promoting personal food production in Delaware, and designing an energy education workshop series focusing on helping low and fixed income individuals take control of their energy use, among other topics.

 I worked as a curriculum designer and project manager for a weatherization training center in Philadelphia (focusing on low-income clients), and continue to consult in the energy efficiency and energy management fields.
 I currently teach full time in the Energy Technologies Department at Delaware Technical Community College in Newark, Delaware.
 We offer degrees in Energy Management and Renewable Energy Solar, and I teach courses for both degrees.